DariusRain/nodejs-course/README.md

 ## Section 4.
 Building RESTful API_s Using Express
 <hr>
 &nbsp;
-NOTE: The numbered sections (e.x: 1), 2) are links to each part of the video relating to each section I go over.
+NOTE: The numbered sections (e.x: 1), 2) are links to each part of the video relating to each section I go over.<br>
 &nbsp;
 ### What is REST or RESTful API?
 //[_REPRESENTATIONAL STATE TRANSFER_](https://doubleoctopus.com/security-wiki/protocol/representational-state-transfer/)